a1v0/a1v0.de/articles/create-custom-sort-method-c-sharp.md

     public int CompareTo(object objectToCompareTo)
     {
-        /* If the two Cars have different makes, we compare the makes alphabetically.
+        /* If the two Cars have different makes,
+         * we compare the makes alphabetically.
-         * Otherwise we compare the models alphabetically.
+         * Otherwise, we compare the models alphabetically.
          */

         Car comparison = (Car)objectToCompareTo;